-If you apply after the deadline we cannot guarantee to consider your preferences at the same time as those received on time.
+If you apply after the national closing date, we cannot guarantee to consider your preferences at the same time as those received on time.

-Until 12 February, all applications submitted or changed will be treated as if they were on time.
+Until 12 February, all applications submitted or changed will be treated as if they were on-time.

-After 12 February 2022, any applications submitted or changed will only be considered after the allocations have been made for all on-time applications, unless there are exceptional reasons for the late application agreed by Leeds City Council.
+After 12 February, any applications submitted or changed will only be considered after allocations have been made for all on-time applications, unless there are exceptional reasons for the late application agreed by us.

-All applications submitted after 28 February are considered late and won't be allocated a school place until after places have been allocated on national offer day.
+All applications submitted after 28 February are considered late and won't be allocated a school place until after national offer day.